rails/rails/guides/source/active_model_basics.md

 You can implement `ActiveModel::Callbacks` by following the steps below:

-1. Extend `ActiveModel::Callbacks` in your class.
+1. Extend `ActiveModel::Callbacks` within your class.
-2. Using `define_model_callbacks`, define a list of methods that you want callbacks attached to.
-When you define a method like `:update`, it will provide all three standard callbacks (`before`, `around` and `after`) for the `:update` method.
+2. Employ `define_model_callbacks` to establish a list of methods that should have callbacks associated with them.
+When you designate a method such as `:update`, it will automatically include all three default callbacks (`before`, `around`, and `after`) for the `:update` event.
-3. Within the defined method, use `run_callbacks` which will run the callback for the provided event when fired.
+3. Inside the defined method, utilize `run_callbacks`, which will execute the callback chain when the specific event is triggered.
-4. Then in your class, you can use the `before_update`, `after_update`, and `around_update` methods, just as you would in an Active Record model.
+4. In your class, you can then utilize the `before_update`, `after_update`, and `around_update` methods like how you would use them in an Active Record model.

 ```ruby
 class Person